The HTML Element

 When editing a component or template, you'll see a purple HTML element icon.
 Click this icon to add the HTML Element to your component.

-Adding the HTML Element in the Code Editor'
+Adding the HTML Element in the Code Editor

 Even though the icon for the HTML Element only shows up in the component editor, the element will function anywhere and can be used anywhere.
 You just have to write it manually to create it, since it's not a commonly used element outside of components/templates.